MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-EdgeSyncServiceConfig.md

 ```

 ### -RecipientSyncInterval
-!!!
-Exchange Server 2010

 The RecipientSyncInterval parameter specifies how frequently the EdgeSync service synchronizes recipient data from the global catalog.

-!!!
-Exchange Server 2013

-The RecipientSyncInterval parameter specifies how frequently the EdgeSync service synchronizes recipient data from the global catalog.
 The default value is 5 minutes.

-To specify a value, enter it as a time span: dd.hh:mm:ss where d = days, h = hours, m = minutes, and s = seconds.

-!!!
-Exchange Server 2016

-The RecipientSyncInterval parameter specifies how frequently the EdgeSync service synchronizes recipient data from the global catalog.
-The default value is 5 minutes.

-To specify a value, enter it as a time span: dd.hh:mm:ss where dd = days, hh = hours, mm = minutes, and ss = seconds.
+To specify a value, enter it as a time span: dd.hh:mm:ss where dd = days, hh = hours, mm = minutes and ss = seconds.

 ```yaml
 Type: EnhancedTimeSpan